Faculty + Staff

 Farlow

-His architectural design work in both firms has been recognized for awards from CNU, AIA-MI, AIA-Detroit, APA, NOMA, ASLA, MIM (M-Award), CAM, MIDEA, Detroit Design-139, and the Choice Neighborhood Initiative (HUD).
+His architectural design work in both firms has been recognized with awards from CNU, AIA-MI, AIA-Detroit, APA, NOMA, ASLA, MIM (M-Award), CAM, MIDEA, Detroit Design-139, and the Choice Neighborhood Initiative (HUD).
 He holds three separate architecture degrees from LTU and pursued his Master of Science in Architecture from the University of Cincinnati.

-Professor Farlow has taught at several architecture schools aside from LTU including the University of Cincinnati (1982-1984); Mississippi State University (1984-1988); Plymouth Polytechnic, currently the University of Plymouth, UK (1988); University of Detroit Mercy (1999-2012); and, Ferris State University (2017).
+Professor Farlow has taught and lectured at several architecture schools aside from LTU including the University of Cincinnati (1982-1984); Mississippi State University (1984-1988); Plymouth Polytechnic, currently the University of Plymouth, UK (1988); University of Detroit Mercy (1999-2012); and, Ferris State University (2017).
 Professor Farlow has also reviewed graduate-level and undergraduate-level work at Bowling Green State University; Cranbrook Academy of Art; University of Cincinnati; Georgia Institute of Technology; Michigan State University; University of Maryland; The University of Michigan; University of Oklahoma; and Virginia Polytechnic.

 Professor Farlow’s affiliations with LTU include: